OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 ### Preprocessing & Augmentation

-(1) I resized all pictures to 224 × 224 pixels,
+-I resized all pictures to 224 × 224 pixels,

-(2) Used the min-max normalization method to rescale all pixel values [0, 1],
+-Used the min-max normalization method to rescale all pixel values [0, 1],

-(3) In addition, I employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.
-Because the data is limited, the data augmentation approach is utilized for training the model in an optimum manner while avoiding overfitting.
-In the image generator for augmentation.
+-In addition, I employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.

 ### Proposed Architecture